 East Harbor State Park is situated on a peninsula of land stretching into the waters of Lake Erie–one of the largest freshwater bodies in the world.
 The history of Lake Erie began with the glacial period when massive sheets of ice gouged and scoured the bedrock of Ohio.
 Evidence of the force of the ice is found throughout the lake area.
 Small scratches in the rock surface known as glacial striations are common while major grooves are rare but awesome.
 The deep depressions left by the glaciers were filled with meltwater forming the series of lakes we know as the Great Lakes.

 East Harbor lies on the fringe of Ohio’s prairie marsh zone.
 These wetlands are remnants of the Great Black Swamp which once covered an area 120 miles long and 30 to 40 miles wide.
 After a period of intense lumbering and draining in the late 1800s, the swamp was nearly destroyed.
 Only ten percent of Ohio’s original wetlands now remain.
 These wetlands produce more wildlife than any other type of habitat in Ohio.
 Reptiles and amphibians are numerous including the green frog, American toad, water snake, fox snake and painted turtle.
 Large numbers of ducks, geese, gulls, terns and other migratory waterfowl delight birdwatchers.
 Middle Harbor is a game sanctuary where black-crowned night herons, egrets, great blue herons and other shorebirds find refuge.
 Furbearers in the park include muskrat and red fox.
 Hundreds of migrating songbirds rest here before winging north across the lake.

 From East Harbor State Park webpage

-Restrooms at locations identified on East Harbor State Park map.
+Restrooms and handicap accessible facilities at locations identified on East Harbor State Park map.